M.A. with Research Paper

 Most topics within the field of Political Science can be successfully supervised in the department.
 Students are encouraged to consult our list of faculty members' research interests to identity the most suitable match.

 Formal Program Requirements

-- Students choosing the M.A. with research paper must complete a minimum of 24 credit hours in political science graduate program courses of which 9 credit hours must be attained from either POSC 6999 and 3 credit hours must be attained from POSC 6000 or 6010.
+- Students choosing the M.A. with research paper must completed a minimum of 24 credit hours in political science graduate program courses of which 9 credit hours must b attained from POSC 6999 and 3 credit hours must be attained from either POSC 6000 (Concepts) or POSC 6010 (Methods).

-- The selection of a topic for the research paper must be approved by a faculty supervisor who will be chosen in consultation with the Graduate Coordinator.
-The paper will be graded by the supervisor and one other member of the faculty, either from within the Department or that of a cognate discipline.
+- The selection of a topic for the research paper must be approved by a faculty supervisor who will be chosen in consultation with the Department Hea.
+The paper will be graded by the supervisor and one other member of the faculty, either from within the Department or the Department of a cognate discipline.

 - Research paper stream students are to contact a faculty member with similar research interests to explore the possibility of that person agreeing to be the student's supervisor.
 This may occur as early as when the student is applying to the university and must be completed before the end of the first semester at Memorial.

 - The student will prepare the paper under the supervisor's direction.
 The student and his or her supervisor will select another faculty member to serve on the student's second supervisor, or "reader".
 The supervisor must read and approve the Research Paper Proposal and grade the final version of the student's Research Paper before they can complete the program.
 The Guidelines for the Research Paper process are to be followed, as are the Department's Plagiarism and Documentation policies must be submitted.

 - Graduate students may choose to make use of the Faculty of Arts Digital Research Centre's services, which can support their qualitative research by providing access to high quality digital tape recorders, cameras, video equipment and software to gather, preserve, process and analyze field data.